 Support came from individuals, the business and corporate community, local government and, of course, included generous foundation support from around the state and nation.
 Chief among these were the generous leadership gifts of the Harris and Eliza Kempner Fund, The Moody Foundation, Houston Endowment and the subsequent gifts of George and Cynthia Mitchell to help complete the restoration.

-The Grand offers an elegant and unique setting for a reception or ball.
-The stage space can be extended over the seats to accommodate even larger groups.
+In addition to presenting year-round performances, The Grand offers an elegant and unique setting for receptions and meetings.
+The stage space can be extended over the seats to accommodate seated dinners for larger groups.
 The theatre can accommodate groups of 50 to as many as 1,000.
 Rental cost varies with the time and staffing involved.
-For information call (409)763-7173.
+For rental information, call (409)763-7173.

 GALVESTON ISLAND PASS